B4n3l1ng/Hunters-Mark/README.md

 # Hunters-Mark
  <h1>Description</h1>
-    <p>2d, top down, space invaders style game, where you control an archer who moves horizontally and fires arrows in a straight line, kill enemy orcs and stop them from reaching you.</p>
+    <p>2d, top down, space invaders style game, where you control an archer who moves vertically and fires arrows in a straight line, kill enemy orcs and stop them from reaching you.</p>

  <h1>MVP</h1>
     <p>A working game start, gameplay and game over screens.
 Fully funtional logic and scoring.</p>